 With his works, Charlie Chaplin received an Honorary Academy Award for the incalculable effect he has had in making films the art form of the century in 1972.
 Even today, Charlie Chaplin is still highly regarded, and some of his works are often ranked on the list of the greatest films of all time.

-If you’d like to learn more about his career and his works, here are some helpful links that you might want to check out:
+If you’d like to learn more about his career and his works, here are some helpful links that you might want to check out.
+Also, here are the three action and adventure films you don’t want to miss.

 The Top 10 Most Popular Films of Charlie Chaplin